3 Tips For Making Your Home More “Green”March 4, 2014

 Custom built homes offer the greatest opportunities for you to have an environmentally-friendly abode as you control every step of the construction process.
-Whether you’re considering an eco-friendly home remodeling project or are thinking about a custom home, consider these 3 tips for making your home more green.
+Whether you’re considering an eco-friendly home remodeling project or are thinking about a custom home, consider these 3 tips for making your home greener.

 Green Interior and Exterior Painting